isaiahcolson/inventory-tracker/README.md

 - [x] - isaiah - set 404 route to all unavailable pages
 - [x] - isaiah - css applied to items that have a quantity fall below the reorder level
 - [x] - isaiah - add empty list notification for items
+- [x] - isaiah - add empty list notification for lists

 Extra Stretch
+- [ ] - TODO BUG - object reorder shows up in other user accounts
+- [ ] - TODO BUG - users can access other users pages through these links
 - [ ] - jonathan - remove or hide unused pages
 - [ ] - jonathan - user profile page
 - [ ] - jonathan - object embedding